opentoolset/netty-agents/README.md

 - Easy and ready-to-use communication agents based on Netty library
 - Eliminates repeated and boilerplate code when using Netty as a communication library
 - Supports design and usage of a strongly-typed and well-defined communication interfaces
-- Provides synchronous (blocking request-response based) model for communication requiremens similar to REST
+- Provides bi-directional, synchronous (blocking request-response based) model for communication requiremens similar to REST
 - Provides security with TLS mutual certificate authentication
+- Supports multi-client connections

 ## Sample Use Case